 Chocolate and guillotines

 At Kings Norton Junction, the Stratford-upon-Avon Canal joins under permanently open guillotine gates.
 Opposite the junction is an attractive toll house with its board showing the charges.

 The canal was realigned to allow the building of the M42.
 Tardebigge Wharf, with its dry dock, maintenance yard, workers' cottages, and historic warehouse remains the main base for maintenance on the canal, and is a great place to start a walk.
 It was here that Tom Rolt met Robert Aickman, which led to the creation of the Inland Waterways Association.

 All 58 locks are in the second half of the canal, as the canal descends through rural Worcestershire.
 The Tardebigge lock flight has 30 locks in just over two miles, making it the longest in the country.

 Hanbury Hall (National Trust) can easily be reached by a pleasant walk across the fields from Astwood Bottom Lock.
-Hanbury Junction marks the connection with the Droitwich Junction Canal, which once linked with the Droitwich Barge Canal and offered a route to the River Severnat Hawford.
+Hanbury Junction marks the connection with the Droitwich Junction Canal, linked with the Droitwich Barge Canal and offers a route to the River Severn at Hawford.
 You might like to take a short walk down the Hanbury Flight, which was rebuilt by volunteers.
 Hanbury's other claim to fame is that it is said to be the real-life counterpart of Radio 4's Ambridge, home of The Archers.

 Around Bilford, the countryside is left behind as the canal begins to encroach on the city environs.
 The Commandery was the headquarters of Charles Stuart before the Battle of Worcester in 1651.